59E59 Theaters

-59E59 Theaters is a venue presenting a year-round curated program of live theater.
-The three theater building is located in New York City.
-It shows both off-Broadway (in Theater A) and off-off-Broadway plays (in Theaters B and C).
+59E59 Theaters is a live theatrical venue at 59 East 59th Street in Midtown Manhattan, New York City, United States.
+The building's three stages host both off-Broadway (in Theater A) and off-off-Broadway productions (in Theaters B and C).
 The complex is owned and operated by the Elysabeth Kleinhans Theatrical Foundation, a not-for-profit foundation.

 History

-The Elysabeth Kleinhans Theatrical Foundation was established by Founding Artistic Director, Elysabeth Kleinhans to create a new theater complex in East Midtown Manhattan.
+Elysabeth Kleinhans established the Elysabeth Kleinhans Theatrical Foundation to create a new theater complex in East Midtown Manhattan.
 In 2002, the building at 59 East 59th Street was donated to the Foundation.
-The building was then gut renovated, creating three new theaters, Theater A, Theater B, and Theater C, designed by architect, Leo Modrcin.
+The building was soon renovated, creating three new theaters: Theater A (the largest), Theater B, and Theater C. The new building and its theaters were designed by architect, Leo Modrcin.

-Under the leadership of Founding Artistic Director Elysabeth Kleinhans and Executive Producer Peter Tear, 59E59 Theaters opened its inaugural season in February 2004 with a production of The Stendhal Syndrome produced by then resident company, Primary Stages, in the largest of its three spaces, Theater A. Shortly following, in April 2004, the other two spaces, Theater B and Theater C opened their doors with productions of Sun Is Shining, by the ground breaking British-Chinese Mu Lan Theatre Company, and My Arm, Tim Crouch's critically-acclaimed hour-long solo show from the Edinburgh Festival Fringe, during the Theaters' first annual Brits Off Broadway—a season dedicated to premiering new work by Off Broadway-style UK companies.
+59E59 Theaters opened its inaugural season in February 2004 with a production of The Stendhal Syndrome produced by then resident company, Primary Stages, in Theater A. Shortly following, in April 2004, the other two spaces, Theater B and Theater C, opened their doors with the Theaters' first annual Brits Off Broadway—a festival dedicated to premiering new work by Off Broadway-style British companies.

 Since 2004, the theaters have been continuously occupied with shows running from three to seven weeks.
+They run about 30 productions every year.

 In 2017, Elysabeth Kleinhans and Peter Tear stepped down from their roles, and Val Day, a longtime agent with William Morris and ICM, was appointed as Artistic Director.
-With the addition of a new Artistic Director, 59E59 Theaters moved to the final phase of transitioning from the founding team to a traditional theater management structure, begun in 2012 with the appointment of Brian Beirne as Managing Director.
+With the addition of a new Artistic Director, 59E59 Theaters moved to the final phase of transitioning from the founding team to a traditional theater management structure, a process which started in 2012 with the appointment of Brian Beirne as Managing Director.

+In 2024, 59E59 Theatres celebrated its 20th Anniversary.
+In celebration of this, the Elysabeth Kleinhans Theatrical Foundation made a $10 million donation to make the performance spaces and equipment rental-free for incoming productions and theater companies.

+Brits Off Broadway Season

+Brits Off Broadway is an annual season showcasing work from the United Kingdom.
+The Season usually takes place during the months of April, May, and June and comprises between 6 and 9 productions across the three theater spaces.

+The inaugural Brits Off Broadway Season launched in April 2004.
+The first festival featured Tim Crouch's My Arm, Frantic Assembly and the Mu Lan Theatre Company's Heavenly, Sun is Shining, and Plaines Plough and John Tiffany's The Straits.

+In 2006, Charles Isherwood of The New York Times hailed the festival as "a highlight of the theatrical year in New York."
+Past seasons have seen work by Richard Bean (One Man, Two Guvnors) and Alan Ayckbourn (The Norman Conquests, Bedroom Farce) amongst other notable British playwrights.